 Home » Holidays » Special Events » School Holiday Ideas

-School Holiday Activities in Brisbane for Winter
+School Holiday Activities in Brisbane for September

 Because I live here and I am always looking for things to do with MY kids over the school holidays, I have put together some of my favourite things to do for the school holidays.
-I update this page in the lead up to the school holidays so that you and your kids can enjoy the upcoming June/July school holidays with what I have found (and some things I am going to do!).
+I update this page in the lead up to the school holidays so that you and your kids can enjoy the upcoming September/October school holidays with what I have found (and some things I am going to do!).

 Check our ‘What’s On’ calendar too: I have also compiled a bunch of ideas on our ‘What’s On’ calendar of school holiday events for a day to day list of things to do on the school holidays that your kids will love!
 That link will take you to today but you have have a scroll around for future dates to help you plan!

-OK – so if you want to stay local use these local guides where I have added ideas for things that are super local to you.
+AND if you want to stay local use these local guides where I have added ideas for things that are super local to you.
 Or, if you are keen to stretch your wings these holidays, DO read this article to the bottom with a huge range of ideas!

 Choose your school holiday events by area: